 Pepto-Bismol is also useful in treating nausea and loose stools.
 It will relieve the stomach and help stop diarrhea.

-While Clonidine isn’t designed specifically to treat diarrhea symptoms, many research showcases that it functions as an anti-diarrheal for people suffering from opiate withdrawal.
-They also recommend that Clonidine only serves as a last resort for when all other alternatives have failed.
+While Clonidine isn’t designed specifically to treat diarrhea symptoms, some studies indicate that itfunctions as an anti-diarrhealfor people with a variety of conditions such as irritable bowel syndrome (IBS) or intestinal failure.
+However, they also recommend that Clonidine only serves as a last resort when all other alternatives have failed.

 Lastly, one of the most effective solutions for those suffering from diarrhea is following a healthy diet.
 There are a lot of different kinds of food that help with diarrhea.